elewites/CryptoApp/README.md

 The app is already deployed so you can play around with the final product using this [link](https://unruffled-hugle-cfd73a.netlify.app/).

-If you wish to run this app locally, clone this repo and install the dependencies.
+If you wish to run the app locally, clone this repo and install the dependencies.

 ```
 $ git clone https://github.com/elewites/CryptoApp.git